 Ian Murdock created the Debian Project in 1993 (the same year that Red Hat was formed).
 The development of the distribution was sponsored by GNU between 1994 and 1995.
 At its inception, Debian was the only Linux flavor that allowed any user to contribute ideas.
 According to the official Debian site, it remains the only large, non-commercial project that includes policy documents, a constitution, and a social contract, serving as interactive guidelines for ongoing development.

-FreeBSD is not a Linux operating system, but it’s discussed in the same general category because it is also Unix-based, free, and open source.
+FreeBSD is not a Linux operating system, but it’s discussed in the same general category because it is also Unix-based, accessible, and open source.
 The University of California, Berkeley, used UNIX source code it had acquired from AT&T in its computing classes, with students modifying it into Berkeley Unix or BSD (Berkeley Software Distribution).
 That project began in 1976.
 Unfortunately, because it used code from the AT&T version, it required a paid license.
 In 1989, work commenced on all of the AT&T code.
 The resulting operating system, released in 1992 by William and Lynne Jolitz, was called 386BSD.
 It was updated and renamed FreeBSD in 1993.

 Be a part of history